polterguy/polterguy.github.io/workflows/index.md

 This results in a _"point and click software development model"_, where complexity is hidden to an extent where the cognitive requirements to produce working code is almost completely absent.

-### Plugins
+### Custom actions in Plugins

 Many plugins found in the [Plugins](/plugins/) component comes with additional actions you can consume.
 For instance the _"Stripe"_ plugin contains Stripe related actions, allowing you to easily consume Stripe's API and accept payments in your backend code.

-Refer to each individual plugin's description to see which actions a specific plugin contain, if any.
+Refer to each individual plugin's description to see which actions a specific plugin contains, if any.

 ## Meta programming